 - Read More: How does Valkyrae make money?

 The £4 tier is for fans to “throw [him] a little extra support,” the £15.50 tier provides access to plugins he makes shortly after they appear in videos, and the final, £27 tier also grants membership to a private community Discord.
 While the amount he receives each month is unknown, he has 1,461 patrons at the time of writing — if they all paid £4 per month, he’d be bringing in £5,844.
 Over the span of a year, this provides him with a minimum of £70,128.

 Though he’s received some criticism for his approach, Dream also has a line of merchandise.
 Labeled as “too plain” by some disappointed fans and critics, the YouTuber explained that he’s invested a lot of capital into printing, distributing, and managing his line entirely independently.

 I spent a huge investment on getting my own place to print, distribute, support, and manage merchandise, completely independently.
 This means purchasing a building, purchasing printing and packaging equipment, hiring dozens of employees at fair wages and good conditions—

 — dream (@dreamwastaken) March 6, 2021

 As mentioned earlier, Dream has also forayed into the world of music.
 His debut song is not only available to listen to on YouTube, it’s also on Spotify and Apple Music.
 Both of these platforms give a small cut to artists for every play they receive.
 As he continues to get more popular, or perhaps a future song of his takes off outside of his existing sphere of followers, then more money shall follow.

 - Read More: How does MrBeast make money?

-While the amount of income he has generated to date is unknown, it’s clear that he is interested in serving his audience in different ways to maximize the time investment his videos take.
+It’s clear that Dream is interested in serving his audience in different ways to maximize the time investment his videos take.
 Not only that, he’s exploring other facets of creativity like singing and has an amazing launchpad in his millions of followers to make some real impact in such fields.